-Botanically, almonds obtained from a medium-sized tree in the Rosaceae family, and the genus: Prunus.
+Botanically, almonds are derived from a medium-sized tree belonging to the Rosaceae family and the genus Prunus.
+Their scientific name is Prunus dulcis.

-The almond kernel features brown outer skin and creamy-white meat, oval to conical, measure about 2 cm long and 1 cm wide with each kernel weighing about 1.5 to 2g.
+The almond kernel is characterized by its brown outer skin and creamy-white meat, oval to conical in shape, measuring approximately 2 cm long and 1 cm wide, with each kernel weighing around 1.5 to 2g.

-Almond nuts are rich sources of protein, omega 3's, vitamins, minerals, and numerous health-promoting antioxidants.
-They compose a well-balanced nutrient profile essential for optimum health and wellness.
+Almond nuts are abundant sources of protein, omega-3 fatty acids, vitamins, minerals, and various health-promoting antioxidants.
+They offer a well-rounded nutrient profile crucial for maintaining optimal health and wellness.

-Almonds are rich in mono-unsaturated fatty acids like oleic, and palmitoleic acids that help in lowering LDL ("bad cholesterol") and increasing HDL ("good cholesterol") levels in the blood.
-Research studies suggest that monounsaturated fatty acid (MUFA) rich Mediterranean diet is known to prevent coronary artery disease and stroke risk by facilitating a healthy blood lipid profile.
+Almonds are rich in monounsaturated fatty acids such as oleic and palmitoleic acids, which assist in lowering LDL ("bad cholesterol") levels and elevating HDL ("good cholesterol") levels in the bloodstream.
+Research indicates that a Mediterranean diet rich in monounsaturated fatty acids (MUFA) can help reduce the risk of coronary artery disease and stroke by promoting a healthy blood lipid profile.

-The nuts are an excellent source of vitamin E; hold about 25 mg per 100 grams (about 170% of RDA).
-Vitamin E is a powerful lipid-soluble antioxidant.
-It restores cell membrane integrity of mucosa and skin and protects from harmful effects of oxygen-free radicals.
+These nuts are an excellent source of vitamin E, containing about 25 mg per 100 grams (approximately 170% of the recommended daily allowance).
+Vitamin E acts as a potent lipid-soluble antioxidant, safeguarding the integrity of cell membranes in the mucosa and skin while shielding against the detrimental effects of oxygen-free radicals.

-A handful of almonds a day provide much of recommended levels of minerals, vitamins, and protein.
-Besides, the oil extracted from the nuts is employed in cooking and medicine as well.
+Incorporating a handful of almonds into your daily diet provides significant portions of recommended minerals, vitamins, and protein.
+Furthermore, almond oil extracted from the nuts is utilized in both culinary and medicinal applications.

 Principle | Nutrient Value | Percent of RDA |